leila-alderman/leila-alderman.github.io/README.md

-# NC Clear Path Github Pages
+# Leila Alderman's Blog

-Hosting for the github pages site for NC Clear Path
+My blog is hosted on GitHub Pages and uses the Hydeout theme from Jekyll.